OCA/sale-workflow/sale_order_safe_commitment_date/readme/USAGE.md

   to promise the delivery.
 - Additionally, a warning alert will be shown on the top side of the order advising the salesman to fix that issue.
-- If the salesman ignores it, the delivery date will be removed when the order gets confirmed to respect the minimum expected date.
+- If the salesman ignores it, the delivery date will be set to the minimum expected date when the order gets confirmed.